SEI-SEA-1-25/dental-health-day/README.md

 - `path` - defining the URL path that leads to the component.
 - `component` - defining what component users will see when they navigate to the path.

-Delete what is currently returned in the `render` function of your `App.js`, and replace it with a Router component call with three routes, as shown below.
+Delete what is currently returned in the `return` for your `App.jsx` function, and replace it with a Router component call with three routes, as shown below.

 ```js
 class App extends Component {